drashish77/drashish77/README.md

 ### Hi there 👋, Ashish (alex__coder) is here.

 ## 🚀 About Me
-I'm a front end developer, I am coding from last 3 years, coding in reactjs from last one year.
+I'm a front end developer at squareboat solutions, I have total of 4 years of experience.

 ### My Stack
 I have created many projects using react js, Contex Api, Redux, Redux saga, tailwind css, and bootstrap css.

-I have done Api Integration in my projects,
+I have done Api Integration in various projects.

 ### State management